Rail replacement bus service

-A rail replacement bus service uses buses to replace a passenger train service on a temporary or permanent basis.
-The train service that is replaced may be of any type such as light rail, tram, streetcar, commuter rail, regional rail or heavy rail, intercity passenger service.
-The rail service may be replaced if the line is closed because of rail maintenance, a breakdown of a train, a rail accident or a strike action; or simply to provide additional capacity, or if the rail service is deemed not economically viable.
+A rail replacement bus service replaces a passenger train service on a temporary or permanent basis.
+The train service that is replaced may be of any type such as light rail, tram, streetcar, commuter rail, regional rail or heavy rail inter-city passenger service.
+The railway service may be replaced if the line is closed because of rail maintenance, a breakdown of a train, a rail accident or a strike action; It may simply provide additional capacity or if the railway service is deemed not economically viable.

 Terms for a rail replacement bus service include bustitution (a portmanteau of the words "bus" and "substitution", or bustitute) and bus bridge.
-Substitution of rail services by buses can be unpopular and subject to criticism and so the term bustitution is often used pejoratively.
+Substitution of rail services by buses can be unpopular and subject to criticism, so the term bustitution is often used pejoratively.